jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 and usage phases.
 Measuring negative impacts related to fabrication falls in the activity of lifecycle analysis (LCA).
 LCAs is typically realized per device, either by the equipment vendor itself, or by third-party analysts.
-LCA involves modeling (see Section 2.2 on Modeling section).
-The analysis can be done in terms of climate change (CC), but can be extgended to other criteria as abiotic resource depletion (ARD), ecotoxicity (ET) or water usage (WU).
+LCA involves modeling (see {{modeling}}).
+The analysis can be done in terms of climate change (CC), but can be extended to other criteria as abiotic resource depletion (ARD), ecotoxicity (ET) or water usage (WU).
 LCA also involves
 information systems keeping an inventory of the devices uses.